Fr. Goffine gives an instruction on the Feast of All Souls, November 2nd, its history, teaching and traditions.

 COLLECT O God, the Creator and Redeemer of all the faithful, grant to the souls of Thy servants departed the remission of all their sins: that through pious supplications they may obtain the pardon which they have always desired.
 Who livest, etc.

 EPISTLE (I Cor.
 15:51-57) Brethren, behold, I tell you a mystery: we shall all indeed rise again, but we shall not all be changed.
 In a moment, in the twinkling of an eye, at the last trumpet: for the trumpet shall sound, and the dead shall rise again incorruptible: and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
 And when this mortal hath put on immortality, then shall come to pass the saying that is written: Death is swallowed up in victory.
 O death, where is thy victory?
 O death, where is thy sting?
 Now the sting of death is sin: and the strength of sin is the law.
-But thanks be to God, who hath given us the victory through our Lord Jesus Christ.
+But thanks be to God, who hath given us victory through our Lord Jesus Christ.

 GOSPEL (John 5:25-29) At that time, Jesus said to the multitudes of the Jews: Amen, amen, I say unto you, that the hour cometh, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live.
-For as the Father hath life in himself, so he hath given to the Son also to have life in himself: and he hath given him power to do judgment, because he is the Son of man.
+For as the Father hath life in himself, so he hath given to the Son also to have life in himself: and he hath given him the power to do judgment because he is the Son of man.
 Wonder not at this, for the hour cometh wherein all that are in the graves shall hear the voice of the Son of God: and they that have done good things shall come forth unto the resurrection of life: but they that have done evil, unto the resurrection of judgment.

-EXPLANATION The Epistle and Gospel of this day speak of the resurrection of all men and of the judgment, when every one according as he has lived, sinful and impenitent, or pure and innocent, will receive an eternally miserable or an eternally happy life.
+EXPLANATION The Epistle and Gospel of this day speak of the resurrection of all men and of the judgment, when everyone according as he has lived, sinful and impenitent, or pure and innocent, will receive an eternally miserable or eternally happy life.
 Purgatory will then end and there will be only Heaven and Hell.
 It remains with us to choose which of these two we shall possess.

 At the Offertory of the Mass the priest prays: